Why It's Still Legal To Physically Punish Kids In School

 Melissa Carter, an elementary school principal, is currently under investigation for "paddling" — or spanking — a six-year-old student in Clewiston, FL.
 According to cell phone footage of the incident shared by WINK-TV, the child cried and tried to move while Carter and a school clerk held her in place.
 She was being punished for reportedly damaging a computer.
-And even though Carter asked her mother to bring a $50 payment to school (which she did), the teacher still paddled her daughter in front of her upon arrival.
+And even though Carter asked her mother to bring a $50 payment to school (which she did), the principal still paddled her daughter in front of her upon arrival.

 Advertisement

-Note: This story has been updated to include a statement from the Clewiston Police Department.